 Devices that assured proper flow of sheet metal production technology are located in the mill’s main hall.
 The technological line consists of: two melting furnaces with a capacity of 50 tonnes, heating furnace for boards, carousel casting with 24 water-cooled forms, a roughing mill, 3 finishing mills, 2 pairs of preliminary shears for cutting sheet metal, 2 pairs of finishing shears for sheet metal.
 The set of rolling mills was powered by steam engines.

 The building is under preservation maintenance, including the rolling mills and steam engines.
-A museum, where the previous technology and technique as well as the memory of people's hard labour will be maintained, is being established here.
+A museum, where the previous technology and technique as well as the memory of people’s hard labour will be maintained, is open everyday 10:00 AM – 6:00 PM.